cosmicKXCkitten/latex-template/README.md

-# Latex in Docker Template
+# LaTex in Docker Template
-This template is designed to simplify installation and work with the Latex ecosystem across any platform and build, as well as to unify work on Latex documents for large teams.
+This template is designed to simplify installation and work with the LaTex ecosystem across any platform and build, as well as to unify work on LaTex documents for large teams.

 ## Getting started
 To start working with this template, you must have the following components installed on your system: